-An authorisation from the CMVM is required before setting up a retail fund.
-In making a request for an authorisation, the management company of the retail fund must provide the CMVM with the fund's documentation, notably the Key investor information document (KIID) and the full prospectus of the fund, which must also include the fund regulation.
+Authorisation from the Securities Market Commission (CMVM) is required to set up a retail fund.
+To request such authorisation, the retail fund's management company must provide the CMVM with the fund's documentation, notably the Key Investor Information Document (KIID) and the full prospectus of the fund, which must also include the fund regulation.